 Asparagus is truly one of those hero vegetables that can transform a dish, make a dish or simply be the dish when served alone.

-From eating it raw to frying in bread crumbs, simple soups to show stopping tarts, we’ve got big plans for your next bunch of asparagus.
+From eating it raw to frying in bread crumbs, simple soups to show stopping tarts, we’ve got big plans for your next bunch and four delicious asparagus recipes that are sure to impress.

 First up, we spoke to Alex Head, Founder of Social Pantry, Crane’s Kitchen and Soane’s Kitchen.
 Not only is Alex a champion of British produce, eating seasonally and responsibly, but she’s a proud ex-offender employee who has trained and given jobs to many men and women coming out of the prison system, turning their lives around.